zanderhavgaard/neovim-config/README.md

 # neovim-config
 My personal neovim config.

-Requires a powerline, I use nerd-fonts: https://nerdfonts.com/
+Requires a powerline font, I use nerd-fonts: https://nerdfonts.com/

 Should be cloned to your home directory, then run the install script, that will create the directory ~/.config/nvim and symlink ~/neovim-config/init.vim to ~/.config/nvim/init.vim.